andamira/devela/README.md

 Contributions are welcomed to help refine and improve this library over time.
-If you notice a bug, have an idea for a new feature, or simply want to suggest improvements to the existing codebase, please don’t hesitate to get in touch.
+If you notice a bug, have an idea for a new feature, or simply want to suggest improvements to the existing codebase, please get in touch.